 Section through house and garden extension with magnolia tree

 At the encouragement and inspiration of our client, we made the somewhat counter-intuitive decision of relocating the kitchen to the smallest room at the back of the terrace house, rather than in the larger room extension in the garden.
-This move had advantages.
+This innovative move had several key advantages.
 The kitchen gained the strategic position to serve both the garden living area to the back and breakfast room at the front.
 It’s important to note that the living and family dining areas are set (about 7 steps) lower than the main ground floor of the house.
 In order to improve the connection and flow of the two levels, we designed a stair with a generous half landing – a space between.
 Just above this landing, we introduced a glazed cube for light as well as head-height.
 The stair is made of reclaimed oak, blackened steel and polished brass handrail.

 To improve the use and volume of light within the existing extension, we added a number of windows and skylights in addition to a side return and window seat, projecting into the garden with a direct view of a beautiful magnolia tree.
 In the late afternoon, there is a brief period when light cuts across the house on the garden side and light does have a moment of direct engagement.